 The Student Union has gotten out of hand this semester.

-Stories By Emily Hodson
+Author: Emily Hodson

 Alcohol and college are a common combination.
 Students both of and under the age tend to drink sometimes.